 While the costs to obtain and document match funds are not reimbursable under this Agreement, the Recipient may spend match funds for this task.
+The Recipient may only spend match funds during the Agreement term, either concurrently or prior to the use of CEC funds.
 Match funds must be identified in writing, and the Recipient must obtain any associated commitments before incurring any costs for which the Recipient will request reimbursement.